xaviermerino/ECE1552/AnalogLab/README.md

 ```

 Take a look at the `setup()` function to see how we read the photoresistor value and do the same in the `loop()` function to complete the instructions.
 You then need to map the values to our 0 - 255 scale and constrain the values to this range.
 The code that decides the color of the LED based on the new value is given to you.

+Now that this is done you should upload your program to the Arduino.
+During the calibration period make sure to expose the sensor to light (maybe use your phone's flashlight) and also cover it from light.
+After calibration is done play with it by shining light or covering the photoresistor and see how the LED changes color.